-Percent of Adequacy is a ratio equal to a district's Final Resources divided by its Adequacy Target in EBF.
-Each district's percent of adequacy determines its tier assignment in a given year.
+Percentage of Adequacy is a ratio equal to a district's Final Resources divided by its Adequacy Target in EBF.
+Each district's Percentage of Adequacy determines its tier assignment in a given year.
 Also referred to as Capacity to Meet Expectations.